Mohammed bin Faisal Al Saud: Controversy

-Following the 9/11 terrorist attacks, the families of the victims launched a lawsuit against Prince Mohammed along with two other members of the House Saud, namely Prince Sultan and Prince Turki, in addition to other people whom they accused of financing Al Qaeda.
-In 2009, further evidence was gathered by the families, and a Washington DC-based lawyer, Michael Kellogg, represented Prince Mohammed in the lawsuit.
+Following the 9/11 terrorist attacks, the families of the victims launched a lawsuit against Prince Mohammed along with two other members of the Al Saud, namely Prince Sultan and Prince Turki, in addition to other people whom they accused of financing Al Qaeda.
+In 2009, further evidence was gathered by the families, and a Washington DC–based lawyer, Michael Kellogg, represented Prince Mohammed in the lawsuit.

-Personal life and death
+Personal life

 Mohammed bin Faisal married Muna bint Abdul Rahman bin Azzam Pasha, daughter of Azzam Pasha.
 He had three children: Amr, Maha and Reem.
 His son, Prince Amr, is also a businessman dealing with finance.
 His daughter Reem is a well-known photographer.

 Mohammed bin Faisal was the winner of the 2007 IDB Prize in Islamic Banking and Finance which is awarded by Islamic Research and Training Institute of the Islamic Development Bank.
 He was among the 500 influential Muslims list developed by Georgetown University's center for Muslim-Christian understanding in 2009.
 One of Prince Mohammed's residences was in Paris.

+Death

-On 14 January 2017 Prince Mohammed died, and it was announced that the funeral prayers would be performed at the Grand Mosque in Mecca.
+On 14 January 2017, Prince Mohammed died, and it was announced that the funeral prayers would be performed at the Grand Mosque in Mecca.